bradyneal/code-weekend/Markdown/command_line_git_tutorial.md

 ### What are git and GitHub?

-'git' is a command line tool used for version control.
+Git is a command line tool used for version control.
 What's version control?
 You know when you've written the first draft of an essay, and as you're saving your second draft you use "Save As" and just tack on "v2" to the name.
 That's the most basic kind of version control.

 ![Essay Drafts](images/essay_drafts.png)